-Juno KiwiSaver Scheme, a KiwiSaver fund provider owned by Pie Funds, has recently slimmed down its staff and operations.
+Juno KiwiSaver Scheme, owned by Pie Funds, has recently slimmed down its staff and operations.

 This comes after Pie Funds cut seven staff across the group and reshuffled several more after a review.
 The review started in December last year, with COVID-19 adding some complications to the process.
 The new Chief Operating Officer, Paul Gregory, says the restructure would see Pie’s investment, wealth and KiwiSaver units working more closely together.